ewzeng/cs-notes/computer_security_notes/lec_notes/lec_6.md

 - one way is to always pad with 10...0 (and if we are multiple of 128, add an extra block of 10...0)

-IND-NPA guarantees even if part of plaintext is known, still can't decrypt the rest
+IND-CPA guarantees even if part of plaintext is known, still can't decrypt the rest

 pseudo-rand generator: